Answering the Unitarian Universalists

 A colt, the foal of a donkey."
 (Zechariah 9:9, Matthew 21:5).

 But hear the words of Jesus: "He who loves father or mother more than Me is not worthy of Me.
 And he who loves son or daughter more than Me is not worthy of Me."
 (Matthew 10:37).
+Hear His words: "That all men should honor the Son, even as they honor the Father."
+(John 5:23).

 "Is He, if He be not God, really humble?
-Is that reiterated self-assertion, to the accents of which we have been listening...consistent with any known form of creaturely humility?
-Can Jesus thus bid us believe in Him, love Him, obey Him, live by Him, live for Him; can He thus claim to be the universal Teacher and the universal Judge, the Way, the Truth, the Life of humanity---if He be indeed only man?
+Is that reiterated self-assertion, to the accents of which we have been listening. . .consistent with any known form of creaturely humility?
+Can Jesus thus bid us believe in Him, love Him, obey Him, live by Him, live for Him; can He thus claim to be the universal Teacher and the universal Judge, the Way, the Truth, the Life of humanity — if He be indeed only man?
 (H.P.
-Liddon, Lecture IV, The Divinity of Our Lord and Savior Jesus Christ, The Witness of His Consciousness, Was He Really Humble?)
+Liddon, Lecture IV, The Divinity of Our Lord and Savior Jesus Christ, The Witness of His Consciousness, Was He Really Humble?).

 A. First, because the Scripture proposeth to us but one God by nature, whom we formerly demonstrated to be the Father of Christ."